joellacarman/joellacarman.github.io/_posts/2019-03-23-candidate-generations.md

 I spent a few days workshopping this chart with colleagues.
 The first feature to stay were the gray columns for generational bands.
 This is something I've seen Pew Research center do a number of times and makes a lot of sense.

-I also wanted to highlight the distance from age 72 for each candidate.
-It also creates a nice pattern.
+I also wanted to highlight the distance from age 72 for each candidate (and enjoyed the patter this creates).

 On mobile, however, I took this out since it's not original information (it's not hard to get that 37 is indeed a long way from 72).

 CNN has since updated this same graphic and used it again in another piece to capture search interest in candidates' age.